- Departments

 - Responsibilities and duties to others

-To ensure the policies regarding suicide prevention are properly adopted, implemented, and updated, the Director of School and Student Services will serve as the suicide prevention point of contact for the District.
+Overall Strategic Plan for Suicide Prevention To ensure the policies regarding suicide prevention are properly implemented and updated, the Director of School and Student Services serves as the suicide prevention point of contact for the district.
 In addition, each school shall identify at least one staff member to serve as the liaison to the Director responsible for coordinating and implementing suicide prevention activities on their specific campus.
-Board Policy 5141.52

 Canyon Crest Academy | 858-350-0253 | Trish Storey |